geerlingguy/drupal-pi/README.md

 This playbook/project makes setting up Drupal on a _single_ Raspberry Pi a very easy/simple operation.

-## Currently-supported Raspberry Pi models

-  - Raspberry Pi model 1 B+ (512MB RAM, single CPU core)
-  - Raspberry Pi model 2 B (1GB RAM, four CPU cores)

-The Raspberry Pi model 2 B is much better supported, though, and will give a much better user experience, since the Pi 2 is almost 4x faster in many common scenarios (and has double the RAM to boot!).

 ## Set up the Raspberry Pi

 Drupal requires as good a Raspberry Pi as you can afford.
 While Drupal will run okay on any Raspberry Pi, it's best to use a B+ (which has a single core processor and 512MB RAM) or B model 2 (which has a four-core processor and 1GB RAM).